Triple Eight Kids’ Pad Set

-Triple 8 pads offer high-end, flexible, full-coverage protection for kids aged 5 and up.
-The Little Tricky line is great for kids 4 to 8, while the junior-sized Saver Series is best for kids 8 and up.
-Compared to Strider pads, they are much thicker and better overall quality.
+BEST FOR: The Little Tricky line is great for kids 4 to 8, while the junior-sized Saver Series is best for kids 8 and up.

-Larger than toddler-sized pads, such as Strider’s, but smaller than their adult sized Savers Series, the Little Tricky set is sized for kids ages 6 to 11, but many users have found them to fit kids as young as 4 while other find them too small for their 8 year olds.
-While we have not had a chance to test out the Little Tricky line, we were able look over them at a trade show and found their quality to be superior to the standard set of pads found at big-box stores.
+Larger than toddler-sized pads, such as Strider’s, the Little Tricky set is sized for kids ages 6 to 11, but many users have found them to fit kids as young as 4 while others find them too small for their 8-year-olds.
+While we have not had a chance to test out the Little Tricky line, we were able to look over them at a trade show and found their quality to be superior to the standard set of pads found at big-box stores.
 Complete with thick EVA foam and full-coverage cups, Triple 8 pad’s are fully equipt for sport rather than play.

-For older kids, Triple 8 offers a junior size in the Saver Series combo pack.
+For older kids, Triple 8 offers a junior size in the Saver Series combo pack, which we were able to test out.
 Designed for trick-loving kids and tweens, the junior-sized Saver Series, offers slightly thicker padding, more coverage and longer straps than the Little Tricky line.
 Large for his age, our-five-year-old tester, decided to put the Triple 8 pads up against Strider’s toddler pads.
 While the Triple 8 pads are technically too big for him and the Strider’s too small, the overall quality and ergo dynamic differences between the two was readily apparent.
 Like most pads for younger kids, the Strider pads are made to protect from the occasional fall from a balance bike, not from regular falls one would expect at a skate park.
 As a result, they are not very flexible and don’t stay flush with the body during falls.

 During falls, the full-coverage protective cups remained in place while the protective foam stayed close to the body.
 The wider straps additionally helped to better secure the pads and were more comfortable to wear.